Khusrau Mirza: Jahangir's reign

-Emperor Akbar, who had been deeply disappointed with Khusrau's father, Prince Salim, due to his debauchery, negligence of duties, and rebellions against him, favoured his grandson for the succession to the Mughal throne.
-In 1605, after the death of Akbar, he was succeeded by Salim (Jahangir), resulting in the decline of Prince Khusrau's position and influence in the court.
-Jahangir was extremely angered by his son as he was favoured by Akbar for succession to the Mughal throne and had been insincere towards him.
+Towards the end of Emperor Akbar's reign, concern had risen among the empire's elite over his succession.
+Akbar's oldest son, Prince Salim, was the natural candidate for succession but had alienated both court and popular opinion due to his debauchery, religious intolerance and violent temper.
+He had also briefly revolted against his father in 1601, forming his own court in Allahabad, and again in 1603.
+In these circumstances, a faction came to favor Khusrau over his father.
+This faction included his uncle Raja Man Singh, his father-in-law Aziz Khan Koka and Sher Afghan Khan, and, according to some English travellers, briefly convinced Akbar to change his succession plans in favor of Khusrau.
+However, Salim also had supporters at court such as Shaikh Farid Bukhari, and managed to reconcile with his father in November 1604.
+In October 1605, after the death of Akbar, Salim was proclaimed emperor Jahangir, had Khusrau confined to house arrest in the Agra Fort and removed the members of Khusrau's faction from power.
 Khusrau was eventually pardoned by Jahangir, by the intervention of Jahangir's mother and sisters, as well as Khusrau’s stepmothers and sisters.
 Mariam-uz-Zamani, Khusrau's grandmother and Jahangir's mother, became the main defender of Khusrau during Jahangir's reign.
 As noted by a Christian missionary present in the Mughal court, she secured a pardon for the prince along with Salima Sultan Begum, Shakr-un-Nissa Begum, and Emperor Jahangir's other sisters upon Jahangir's succession.

-Rebellion and aftermath
+Rebellion and imprisonment

 Khusrau is captured and presented to Jahangir.

 In 1606, Khusrau rebelled against his father to secure the throne for himself.
 He left Agra with 350 horsemen on 6 April 1606 under the pretext of visiting Akbar's tomb in nearby Sikandra.
 He was then joined by Hussain Beg and about 3,000 horsemen in Mathura; and Abdur Rahim, the provincial dewan (administrator) of Lahore in Panipat.
 Khusrau reached Tarn Taran Sahib, near Amritsar, he received the blessings of Guru Arjan Dev.
 Khusrau laid siege on Lahore, defended by Dilawar Khan.
 Emperor Jahangir relieved the siege and defeated Khusrau at the battle of Bhairowal.
 He was captured by Jahangir's army while crossing the Chenab river, attempting to flee toward Kabul.

-Khusrau was first brought to Delhi, where a novel punishment was meted out to him.
-He was seated in a grand style on an elephant and paraded down Chandni Chowk, while on both sides of the narrow street, the noblemen and barons who had supported him were held at knifepoint on raised platforms.
-As the elephant approached each such platform, the luckless supporters were impaled on stakes (through their bowels), while Khusrau was compelled to watch the grisly sight and listen to the screams and pleas of those who had supported him.
-This was repeated numerous times throughout the entire length of Chandni Chowk.

-In 1607, he was partially blinded and imprisoned in Agra.
-He accompanied his father on his trip to Kabul while in shackles.
-Jahangir, however, filled with guilt later asked his doctors to find a remedy for the recovery of his son's eyesight, though they remained unsuccessful.
+Jahangir ordered wooden posts set up along the road into Agra and had the bodies of Khusrau's rebels impaled.
+Then Khusrau was led on elephant-back down the road and forced to observe his former supporters.
+He was then confined in Lahore until 1607 when, in the aftermath of a plot to murder his father, he was blinded and imprisoned in Agra.
+According to the Intikhab-iJahangir-Shahi Jahangir, filled with guilt, later asked his doctors to find a remedy for the recovery of his son's eyesight, which succeeded in one eye.